guzzle/RingPHP/README.rst

 A request array is a PHP associative array that contains the following keys and corresponding values:

-server_port
-    (integer)
-    The port on which the request is being handled.
-Required when using a Ring server.

-server_name
-    (string)
-    The resolved server name, or the server IP address.
-Required when using a Ring server.

-remote_addr
-    (string)
-    The IP address of the client or the last proxy that sent the request.
-    Required when using a Ring server.
+request_method
+    (string, required) The HTTP request method, must be all caps corresponding to a HTTP request method, such as GET or POST.

+scheme
+    (string) The transport protocol, must be one of ``http`` or ``https``.
+    Defaults to ``http``.

 uri
-    (string, required)
-    The request URI excluding the query string.
+    (string, required) The request URI excluding the query string.
 Must start with "/".

 query_string
-    (string)
-    The query string, if present.
+    (string) The query string, if present.

-scheme
-    (string)
-    The transport protocol, must be one of ``http`` or ``https``.
-Defaults to ``http``.

-request_method
-    (string, required)
-    The HTTP request method, must be all caps corresponding to a HTTP request method, such as GET or POST.

 headers
-    (required, array)
-    Associative array of headers.
+    (required, array) Associative array of headers.
 Each key represents the header name.
 Each value contains an array of strings where each entry of the array SHOULD be sent over the wire on a separate header line.

 body
     (string, fopen resource, ``Iterator``, ``GuzzleHttp\Stream\StreamInterface``)